esheldon/wq/README.md

 ### Job Listings

 To get a job listing us "ls".
-Send -f or --full to see a full job list as a YAML file.
-This includes the full nodes list and the full command line.
+Send -f or --full to get the job list as a YAML stream.
 You can read the YAML from this stream and process it as you wish.
 Send -u/--user to restrict the job list to a particular user or list of users (comma separated).

     wq ls
     wq ls -f